 Dear RCS Families,

-Each morning I reflect on one of the Ripley Character Traits during the morning announcements.
+Each morning I reflect on one of the Ripley Character Traits during the announcements.
 This week we focused on grit.
 Perseverance is another name for grit.
 Continuing to do your best even when things get tough is grit.
 Staying positive and embracing challenges is grit.
-We’ve had a year unlike any other I’ve experienced during my twenty years as an educator.
-The number of hours that were put in just to reopen the school was just the beginning.
-I am filled with gratitude as we approach the end of the year and see what we’ve accomplished as a district.
-Thank you to our students, families, teachers, and staff for coming together to make this year possible.
-Our students have shown a ton of growth and I’m excited to build on that in the fall.
+Our students have shown a ton of grit this year and I’m excited to build on that in the fall.

 Mr. Micah Oldham